Chicago, Humor, John Hughes, Menopause

 cemetery where John Hughes is buried

-But there was one room that really got to me.
+But one room really got to me: the so-called “man cave.”

-I was drawn to a painting of John Hughes on the mantle as soon as I walked into the room.
+I was drawn to a painting of Hughes on the mantle as soon as I walked in.

 I became lost in the moment and soon realized I was crying.

-I told my husband that I needed to gather myself or else people would think something was wrong with me.
+I told my husband I needed to gather myself, or people would think something was wrong with me.

-Then, as we moved to another part of the room, we came across an actual picture of Mr. Hughes, one that was much more recent than the previous one.
+Then, as we moved to another part of the room, we came across an actual recent photo of Hughes.

 John Hughes yard